 - Did participants report greater knowledge of safer sex behaviors at the end of the program?

-- Has the program demonstrated improved and measurable health outcomes, like higher rates of medication adherence?
+- Has the program demonstrated measurable improvements in health outcomes, like higher rates of medication adherence?

 - Has the program increased access to care for people living with HIV/AIDS?